Vladimir Ćopić: Return to Yugoslavia

-After returning to Zagreb in December 1918 with fellow Bolshevik Nikola Kovačević, Vladimir resided with his brother Milan Ćopić, a sergeant at the time, in the Daughters of Charity hospital.
+After returning to Zagreb in December 1918 with fellow Bolshevik Nikola Kovačević, Vladimir resided with his brother Milan Ćopić, a sergeant at the time, in the Sisters of Charity Hospital.
 His brother's military rank made his activities inconspicuous to the authorities for a while.
 Immediately, he established contacts with the left wing of the former Social Democratic Party of Croatia and Slavonia.
 The first communist groups in Zagreb based on the principles of the Russian Bolsheviks were formed already in December.
-During this time, Ćopić collaborated with left-wing artists August Cesarec and Miroslav Krleža, as well as later leading party members Simo Miljuš and Đuro Cvijić.
+During this time, Ćopić collaborated with left-wing writers August Cesarec and Miroslav Krleža, as well as later leading party members Simo Miljuš and Đuro Cvijić.
 Members of the group dispersed to their hometowns to form chapters throughout the region.
 However, the former leadership of the Social Democratic Party was opposed to their ideas.

 From Zagreb, Ćopić went to his hometown of Senj, where he agitated among the local Bolshevik-adjacent social democrats, and tried to unite their organizations in the area in mid-January.
 During the month of January, Interior Minister Svetozar Pribićević wrote to the local police in Croatia on two occasions to arrest Ćopić at the border, unaware that he was already in the country.
 His activities around Senj ultimately led to his arrest on 21 January.
 He was soon released, only to be arrested again on 10 February, but not before establishing contact with Filip Filipović, who had also recently returned to the country with the same goal of forming a communist party.